Introducing our new Guest Charter for all guests flying with us at this time

 ✓ Hand sanitisers are provided at key checkpoints

-✓ RB airport service teams wearing masks and gloves where appropriate
+✓ RB airport service teams wearing masks and gloves when working with guests

 ✓ Clear and understood employee guidelines regarding wellbeing and not reporting for work in the event of illness